Troubleshooting DNS Issues (Clearing Your DNS Cache)

 • Updated

-If you're not in a rush, this is the simplest and safest option — no action required.
+If you are not in a rush, wait and try again.
+This is the simplest and safest option.

 1. Open Google Chrome.